 Throughout the City of Columbia, there are 15 Historic District Overlays that have their own unique set of principles and guidelines.
-In addition, individual buildings and sites have historic status.
-There are 160 structures with individual landmark status in the City of Columbia.
+In additional, individual buildings and sites have historic status.
+There are over 160 structures with individual landmark status in the City of Columbia.
 While these individual landmarks may or may not be located within the City's 15 historic districts, they are also subject to standards set forth in the Zoning Ordinance.

-The design review process for Columbia's design districts is administered by the Design/Development Review Commission (DDRC) and the design review staff.
+The design review process for Columbia's design districts is administered by the Design/Development Review Commission (D/DRC) and design review staff.
 All projects come directly to staff for consultation first.
 Staff may then direct the applicant as to whether the project can be approved at the staff level, or must be directed through the Commission according to City Ordinance.

 The most common historic overlays in Columbia come in two forms: a protection area or an architectural conservation district.

 The stronger of the two historic preservation overlays is the architectural conservation district.
 These districts are intended to preserve the form of the neighborhood as well as the general character of its individual structures, including the preservation of historic materials.
 Generally, all exterior work, including changes to windows, siding, porch details or other architectural features, is reviewed.
 Any materials used on structures in architectural conservation districts are typically required to match the original, and modern materials that approximate historic appearance may be considered for use on new construction.